Orggu

 Ready to make healthier pongal?

-Orggu’s unpolished millet rava is stone-milled and stored cold — it never goes rancid.
+Orggu’s unpolished millets and millet rava are stone-milled and stored cold — never goes rancid.
 Free delivery across Bangalore.

-Buy Foxtail Millet Rava → Buy Kodo Millet Rava →
+Foxtail Rava → Kodo Rava → Foxtail Unpolished → Kodo Unpolished →

 📱 Share this recipe on WhatsApp